Why Data Matters for AI-powered Marketing

 Where to Best Implement AI in Digital Marketing

 Where are the biggest opportunities to implement artificial intelligence in digital marketing?
 First of all, tasks that can be intelligently optimized and automated are best to delegate to an AI-enabled system.

-Here are a few more places where artificial intelligence can help digital marketers do more with less effort:
+Here are a few more places where artificial intelligence can help CMOs and digital marketers do more with less effort: